thapakazi/node-3tier-app-1/INSTALL.md

 mu env up -A
 ```

-## Build API tier in AWS for our acceptance environment
+## Build API and Database tier in AWS for our acceptance environment
 ```
 cd api
 # Create Database tier